Axiomatic Characterization of PageRank: Other centrality measures (Table )

-In this appendix, we present proofs for satisfiability of our axioms by several centralities from the literature.
+In this appendix, we present proofs for satisfaction of our axioms by several centralities from the literature.
 The summary of these results is discussed in Section~\ref{section:comparison} and presented in Table~\ref{table:axioms}.

 We begin by extending the definition of centrality measures to include measures defined only for a subset of all graphs.
-For a class of graphs $\mathcal{G}$, a \emph{centrality measure $F$ defined on} $\mathcal{G}$ is a function that for every node $v$ in a weighted graph $(G,\bs)$ with $G \in \mathcal{G}$ assigns a non-negative real value, denoted by $F_v(G,\bs)$.
+For a class of graphs $\mathcal{G}$, a \emph{centrality measure $F$ defined on} $\mathcal{G}$ is a function that for every node $v$ in a graph with node weights $(G,\bs)$ with $G \in \mathcal{G}$ assigns a non-negative real value, denoted by $F_v(G,\bs)$.
 Now, PageRank, degree centrality, beta measure, decay centrality and betweenness centrality are defined on all graphs.
-Eigenvector centrality, Katz prestige and closeness centrality are defined on strongly connected graphs; we will denote this class of graphs by $\mathcal{SCG}$.
+Eigenvector centrality, Seeley index and closeness centrality are defined on strongly connected graphs; we will denote this class of graphs by $\mathcal{SCG}$.
 Katz centrality with the decay factor $a \in (0,1)$ is defined on graphs with $\lambda(G) < 1/a$; we will denote this class of graphs by $\mathcal{KG}^a$.
 Note that every acyclic graph $G$ belongs to $\mathcal{KG}^a$ for every $a \in (0,1)$ since $\lambda(G) = 0$.

 To consider axioms from Section~\ref{section:axioms} for centrality measures defined on a (not complete) class of graphs we need to restrict definitions of axioms to this class.
 This can be done by adding an additional condition that every graph considered in the axiom belongs to the considered class of graphs.
 In this way, we obtain a weaker version of a general axiom.
 We present the formal definitions in the subsequent sections.